Information Security Services: What You Need to Know

 Your team is unaware of the test (and therefore can’t prepare for it).

-Penetration testing under a variety of scenarios can help you identify holes in your security and provide a complete picture of the potential damage that would result if they were exploited.
+Penetration testing under various scenarios can help you identify holes in your security and provide a complete picture of the potential damage if they were exploited.
 This is especially useful when prioritizing which vulnerabilities to address first.

 For more information on how pen testing works, take a look at You Need the Security Benefits Penetration Testing Can Offer.